 - SF Bay Restoration Authority Logo - Stacked

 - SF Bay Restoration Authority Logo - Banner

 The Authority is now only processing electronic invoices.
 Here are the instructions:

 1. Prepare a single PDF file with:

-- Completed Request For Disbursement (RFD) Form.
+The Request For Disbursement (RFD) form.
 Please download and fill out this PDF (OR this Excel sheet with two tabs) and include the codes provided by your Authority Project Manager in the “Fund Source” box at the bottom left.
 Save the document without a signature as a PDF.
 See RFD instructions for more information.
 Please also refer to the COSTS AND DISBURSEMENTS section of your grant agreement for additional information on what costs are eligible for reimbursement.
 There is a standard 5% withholding on all invoices – withheld funds will be released at the end of the grant.

 - Backup documentation of all charges on the RFD.

 - Progress report on work completed during the period covered by the RFD and broken down by task.